mitchellharvey/chat/README.md

 ./init_db.sh
 ```

-You if you aren't using the default connection information set in the `docker-compose.yml` file for the root database password, or those setup in `main.go` for the default settings.cfg then you may want to edit this script with your values.
+If you aren't using the default connection information set in the `docker-compose.yml` file for the root database password, or those setup in `main.go` for the default settings.cfg then you may want to edit this script with your values.

-WARNING: If you run this script again, it will always wipe and recreate the database, you should only need to do this once unless you specifically want to wipe your database
+**WARNING:** If you run this script again, it will always wipe and recreate the database, you should only need to do this once unless you specifically want to wipe your database

 **Turn off containers**